5 Myths to Be Aware of Before Drafting Your Fantasy Football Team

-No, this isn't a fantasy football "self help" article" or a "from rags to riches fantasy team builder" type of deal either.
-I'm simply going to lay out five common ideas that a lot of players have going into each year that really hold them back and prevent them from being "great".
-While some might disagree with a couple of these, from my experience through winning four league championships over the course of 16 leagues, these hidden nuggets can get you an etra couple wins a year and give you a legitimate shot at contending for that league title.
+No, this isn't a fantasy football self-help article or a from-rags-to-riches fantasy-team-builder type of deal, either.
+I'm simply going to lay out five common misconceptions that a lot of players have going into each year that really hold them back and prevent them from being great.
+While some might disagree with a couple of these, from my experience through winning four league championships over the course of 16 leagues, these hidden nuggets can get you an extra couple wins a year and give you a legitimate shot at contending for that league title.

 Fear not, there will be plenty of quarterbacks available in the middle rounds, and the depth at wide receiver is astounding, so don't be afraid to nab a top tier running back here.
 Doing so will ensure you have one of the most dominant ones at the position in the league which will set your team up for long term success.

 Myth #2: You Want to Prioritize Getting the Best Player at Each Position for Your Team

 This is referring to rankings wise, not necessarily best available on the boards in the later rounds.